OBPC Favorite Places to Fish

 The Boardman area has excellent river access and lots of holding water within reasonable distance.
 The Columbia also is often ranked on national lists for its top-rate smallmouth bass fishing, with very good numbers of fish and enough good ones to make tournament anglers happy.This pool also is pretty good for crappie if you can find holding water.
 Boat basins are one place to start for this.
 There are a variety of other warmwater fish species here as well, including yellow perch and some big catfish.
 Some of the warmwater species also can be found in backwaters and ponds fed by the Columbia, including McCormack Slough between Boardman and Irrigon and perhaps Messner Pond near Boardman.

-Celilo - Columbia River
+Celilo Pool - Columbia River

 Willamette River Basin